Prevent

 There is no more effective way to reduce pneumonia deaths than to prevent infection in the first place.
 To do this, countries will need to improve coverage of the powerful basket of “pneumonia-fighting” vaccines that can prevent many causes of pneumonia infection.
 This basket includes the pertussis and Hib components of the pentavalent vaccine – which also targets diphtheria, tetanus, and Hepatitis B – the measles vaccine, the pneumococcal conjugate vaccine (PCV), as well as seasonal vaccines for influenza and COVID-19.

 In addition, countries will need to tackle the major risk factors for pneumonia death among both children and adults.
-For children, malnutrition (especially wasting), air pollution (especially household), and low birth weight are the major risks for pneumonia death.
+For children, malnutrition (especially child growth failure), air pollution (especially household), and low birth weight are the major risks for pneumonia death.
 For adults, air pollution, smoking, and lack of hand washing with soap pose the major risks.

 When countries combine vaccine protection with reductions in these risks, they can experience dramatic reductions in pneumonia deaths across all ages.
 However, currently most countries and global health agencies are focused on vaccination alone, without integrating the delivery of vaccines with efforts to improve childhood nutrition, air quality, smoking cessation, and hygiene, especially in the home.